-Following that executive order, on March 30, 2020, the Governor issued Executive Order N-39-20 authorizing the Director of DCA to waive any statutory or regulatory professional licensing requirements relating to healing arts during the duration of the COVID-19 pandemic - including rules relating to examination, education, experience, and training.
+Following that executive order, on March 30, 2020, the Governor issued Executive Order N-39-20 authorizing the Director of DCA to waive any statutory or regulatory professional licensing relating to healing arts during the duration of the COVID-19 pandemic - including rules relating to examination, education, experience, and training.
 Examples of waivers affecting the BRN and its licensing population include.
 DCA-20-69 waives for individuals whose active licenses expire between March 31, 2020, and December 31, 2020, any statutory or regulatory requirement that individuals renewing a license take and pass an examination to renew a license; and, any statutory or regulatory requirement that an individual renewing a license complete continuing education requirements to renew a license.
 These do not apply to any continuing education, training, or examination required under a disciplinary order against a license.
-The waiver specifies that licensees must satisfy any waived renewal requirements within six months of the order, unless further extended.